How do I change my child’s name?

 Anyone with parental responsibility needs to consent to the change

-Parental responsibility refers to all the rights, duties and powers that a parent has in relation to a child.
+Parental responsibility refers to all the rights, duties and powers that a parent has concerning a child.
 This is automatically granted to the biological mother of the child and the child’s father if he is named on the child’s birth certificate or married to the mother at the time of the child’s birth.
-Other parties may also be granted parental responsibility using either a parental responsibility agreement or Court Order.
+Other parties may also be granted parental responsibility using either a parental responsibility agreement or a Court Order.

 What if I can’t obtain consent for changing my child’s name?